aksommerville/too-heavy/README.md

 - - [ ] Dialogue for chest.
 "FEED ME" or "THANKS FOR THE {whatever}}"
 - - [x] Skinny spikes don't look sharp.
 - - [ ] Crusher kills you from the platform end, if you touch a wall while rising. (it shouldn't)
-- - [ ] Dash while stopwatched -- Must allow the dash decoration to proceed and terminate.
+- - [x] Dash while stopwatched -- Must allow the dash decoration to proceed and terminate.
+- - [ ] Stopwatch: Sound effect at transitions, and some visual feedback while running.
 - - [ ] Both Toy School and the real challenges, it's too hard to get back home after completing.
 Warp back?
 - - [ ] Revist respawn.
 Prevent accidentally walking offscreen right after, prevent excessive auto-death.
 - - - I think the set-a-respawn-point when standing still logic has to go.